The Origins of Presentation College

 - At the beginning of 2017, construction began on the Avera Simulation Center, a high-tech, hands-on learning center for students in Nursing, Athletic Training and other Allied Health Fields.
 The facility, containing 6 distinct simulation areas, and equipped with specialized equipment and interactive mannequins, opened in early summer.

 - During the summer of 2017, a new Welcome Center for visitors, alumni, prospective students and families was constructed at the entrance of the main building.
 “Saint Square,” a resource and service office for students, was designed on the second floor.
 The Wein Gallery, containing display space for artworks, was renovated and re-opened in the Southeast Building.

 - Also in the fall of 2018, Presentation College launched its first-ever graduate program: a Master’s in Nursing with two tracks: Family Nurse Practitioner and Nurse Educator.
 The programs are designed with a focus on rural health care.

-The College, in 1998, received the ABBY Award for Community Involvement; in 2002, the Outstanding Rural Health Program Award from the National Rural Health Association recognizing SEED (Skills Enhancement & Education Through Distance Learning).
+The College, in 2022 received the ABBY Award for Bridge Building by collaborating with community educational institutions, in 1998, received the ABBY Award for Community Involvement; in 2002, the Outstanding Rural Health Program Award from the National Rural Health Association recognizing SEED (Skills Enhancement & Education Through Distance Learning).
 In 2008, 2009, 2010, 2012, and 2013, the Corporation for National and Community Service named Presentation College to the President’s Higher Education Community Service Honor Roll.